huijing/slides/58-cssconf-2019/README.md

     - Because conceptually, these are properties which were crafted specially for building layouts on the web
     - Different from prior techniques, which were more clever uses of properties not meant for layouts

+-

 - Flexbox, where nobody knows the exact size of anything
     - Optimised for distributing space and aligning content in ways that web apps and complex web pages need
     - The first layout technique that introduces the concept of a parent-child relationship
-    - `display` property set on the parent element to cre
+    - `display` property set on the parent element to create flex formatting context

+- Grid, where we finally have real rows and columns
+    - All prior grid layouts did not establish a relationship between rows and columns
+    - Faux grids created by forcibly sizing the items to stack up neatly
+    - Allows us to size the grid, then place items within designated grid cells